 A little step a day will change a great deal!
 Carry a reusable bag around with you for shopping instead of using plastic bags.
 Read your clothing labels and ask questions.
 Don’t support brands who aren’t transparent about workers rights.

-Learning to shop wisely is easier than you think, and it saves you money in the end as the quality and durability are much better!
+Learning to shop wisely is easier than you think.
+It also saves you money in the end as the quality and durability are much better!